Clery Act compliance training is provided by the NOVA Police, the Office of Emergency Management, the NOVACares Office and the NOVA Clery Coordinator.

 In 2016, 2 events were conducted.

-Women's Self Defense Considerations
+Women's Self Defense Considerations and Situational Awareness

 This non-hands-on lecture for women reviews the mental attitudes, safety considerations and response techniques on how to avoid an attack and defeat it if it occurs.
 An assault occurs every 60 seconds.
 You can learn valuable information that will increase your ability to defend yourself.
+Situational awareness training has been incorporated into the self-defense training.

 In 2014 this training was presented 17 times at the College's six campuses over the course of the year.